Explore health content from A to Z.

-A discogram is a test in which contrast dye (a type of fluid that show up on X-ray) is injected into a disc in your spine.
-Under X-ray, the fluid allows the radiologist to see if the disc is normal or not.
-The test may help pinpoint which disc is causing your back or leg pain.
-It is often done when certain treatments for your pain, such as surgery, are being considered.
-As part of the test, an image of the disc is taken.
-This image shows where and how the disc is damaged.
+A discogram is a test in which contrast dye is injected into a disk in the spine.
+Contrast dye is a type of fluid that shows up on X-ray.
+This lets a radiologist see if the disk is normal or not.
+The test may help find which disk is causing your back or leg pain.
+The test is often done when certain treatments for pain, such as surgery, are being considered.
+As part of the test, an image of the disk is taken.
+This image shows where and how the disk is damaged.

-A discogram can have risks.
-Your doctor will discuss them with you.
-Some possible risks include:
+Every procedure has risks.
+Your health care provider will discuss them with you.
+Some possible risks of a discogram include:

 Spinal fluid leak

-For your safety and the success of your test, tell the health care provider if you:
+For your safety and the success of your test, tell your health care provider if you:

 Are pregnant or think you may be pregnant

-Take blood thinners (anticoagulants) or other medications, including aspirin, herbs, or supplements.
+Take blood thinners (anticoagulants) or other medicines, including aspirin, herbs, or vitamin supplements

-Stop taking medications, herbs, and supplements before the test as advised by your doctor.
+Stop taking medicines, herbs, and supplements before the test as advised by your health care provider.

 Arrange for someone to drive you home after the test.